BerkeleyHCI/PolymorphicBlocks/getting-started.md

    - You do not need to clone `PolymorphicBlocks` separately, you can use the submodule in `edg-ide`.
 6. Once the project loads, open `blinky_skeleton.py`.
 7. Set up the Python interpreter once the prompt shows up, "Configure Python interpreter".
+   - Select a Python 3.7 (or later) interpreter.
    - If using a Pipenv environment, it will automatically fetch dependencies.
      You may need to install pipenv: `pip install pipenv`.
    - If using the System Interpreter or Conda: you will need to install dependencies manually, `pip install protobuf kinparse Deprecated`.